Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Training and Experiment

 We will restore the data from F/T sensor at the beginning of the training as $\mathbf{F}_{star}$.
 Then all the input F/T data $\mathbf{F}_{nor}$ are calculated as:

 where $\mathbf{F}$ is the raw data from the F/T sensor.

-As shown in Figure 2 (d), we used an eye-in-hand camera for this task, while the position relationship between the peg and the robot arm is fixed.
-Therefore, We were able to select four fixed points in the image and use the rectangular area formed by these four points as the region of interest (ROI).
-Then the cropped RGB image was turned to a grayscale image and was normalized as:
+As depicted in Figure 2 (d), an eye-in-hand camera was employed for this task, with the positional arrangement between the peg and the robot arm being constant.
+Consequently, we were able to identify four predetermined points in the image and utilize the resulting rectangular area as the region of interest (ROI).
+Subsequently, the RGB image was cropped, converted to grayscale, and normalized as follows:

-Meanwhile, the camera we chose is an RGB-D camera that can supply 3D data.
-In the previous paper, we proposed an instance segmentation method; depending on this, we could get the CPH approximate location $\mathbf{P}_{hc}= \{P^{'}_x,P^{'}_y,P^{'}_z\}$ which has an error of about 3 to 4 mm.
-Therefore, the input pose data $\mathbf{P}_{nor}$ could be calculated as:
+Furthermore, the camera we selected is an RGB-D camera capable of providing 3D data.
+In our previous publication \cite{Yin2022}, we presented an instance segmentation technique that allowed us to obtain the approximate location of the CPH denoted as $\mathbf{P}_{hc}= \{P^{'}_x,P^{'}_y,P^{'}_z\}$, which has an error margin of approximately 3 to 4 mm.
+As a result, we can compute the input pose data $\mathbf{P}_{nor}$ as follows:

 where $P_x, P_y, P_z,R_x, R_y, R_z$ are the data get from \\ UR\_RTDE.